Homestay

 For a different way to discover French culture, students have the option of living in a French student residence or foyer.
 French and a small contingent of international university students and young professionals age 25 and younger all call foyers home.

 Student residence housing fees fluctuate depending on availability, single- or double-occupancy rooms, and location.
-Once enrolled, students will receive further details regarding the available foyers (first come, first served) and the associated fees for the upcoming term.
-Some of our foyer partners include:
+In order to ensure availability, APA reserves a certain number of rooms year-round.
+Once enrolled with APA, students will receive further details regarding the available foyers (first come, first served) and the associated fees for the upcoming term.
+For example:

 Independent Living